cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

         * **`stakeKeysCount`**

-          The number of staking keys associated with the account.<br><br>
+          The number of staking keys associated with the account.

 * **Errors([full list](#errors)):**
     * UnsupportedNetwork
     * DeclinedByUser
-    * Refused<br><br>
+    * Refused

 ##### `disconnect(accountId: AccountId): Promise<void>`

 * **Description:**
     * A method informing the wallet that the DApp wants to disconnect.
 For example, the user pressed the corresponding button in the DApp interface.
     * The wallet can now revoke the DApp's authorization for the specified account and send an error if the DApp tries to access it without requesting `Connect()` first.
     * The DApp is not obliged to explicitly disconnect from the wallet.
-This is just an option to improve UX and add the possibility of two-way response to user actions in the DApp.<br><br>
+This is just an option to improve UX and add the possibility of two-way response to user actions in the DApp.

 * **Parameters:**
     * `accountId: AccountId`

-      The [identifier of the account](#accountid) from which the DApp wants to disconnect.<br><br>
+      The [identifier of the account](#accountid) from which the DApp wants to disconnect.

 * **Return Value:**

     * `Promise<void>`

       Since this endpoint serves a notification function, there is nothing to return.
 It's enough to simply wait for the wallet's response.
-Either way, the session is over.<br><br>
+Either way, the session is over.

 * **Errors([full list](#errors)):**
-    * Does not return errors.<br><br>
+    * Does not return errors.

 ##### `getBalance(accountId: AccountId): Promise<AssetBundle>`